folke/lazy.nvim/README.md

 <!-- commands:end -->

+## 🔒 Lockfile `lazy-lock.json`

+After every **update**, the local lockfile is updated with the installed revisions.
+It is recommended to have this file under version control.

+If you use your Neovim config on multiple machines, using the lockfile, you can ensure that the same version of every plugin is installed.

+On the other machine, you can do `Lazy restore`, to update all your plugins to the version from the lockfile

 ## 📊 Profiler

 The profiling view shows you why and how long it took to load your plugins.